Cybo1927/Hosts/.github/README.md

 **Hosts** | A multilingual blacklist of ads, trackers, annoyances, malware, IP grabbers, fake sites, tracking cookies, etc. | [Link](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Hosts)
 **DNS Hosts** | The main hosts file optimized for DNS sinkholes such as AdGuard Home. | [Link](https://raw.githubusercontent.com/Cybo1927/Hosts/master/DNS%20Hosts)
 **Fake News** | A blacklist of the so-called fake news everyone's so worried about these days.
 But with one major difference; unlike the other blacklists I will be actively trying to minimize my personal biases. | [Link](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Fake%20News)
-**ChildSafe Hosts** | Block access to anything related to pornography, sexuality, dating, or bypassing parental controls. | [Link](https://raw.githubusercontent.com/Cybo1927/Hosts/master/ChildSafe%20Hosts)
+**ChildSafe Hosts** | Block access to anything related to pornography, sexual choice/mental illness, dating, or bypassing parental controls. | [Link](https://raw.githubusercontent.com/Cybo1927/Hosts/master/ChildSafe%20Hosts)
 **[/Anti-corp/](https://github.com/Cybo1927/Hosts/tree/master/Anti-corp)** | A folder full of corporations that you can choose to block all domains for or alternatively only block on third-party sites. | N/A
 **[/AdGuard Home/Specific Whitelist/](https://github.com/Cybo1927/Hosts/tree/master/AdGuard%20Home/Specific%20Whitelist)** | A folder of services that require whitelisting of ad/tracking servers to work which have only been tested in AdGuard Home. | N/A
 **[/Extensions/](https://github.com/Cybo1927/Hosts/tree/master/Extensions)** | A folder that serves the purpose of providing users extended blocking based on personal preferences.  | N/A